Bud Daley: Right arm

-Daley's right arm is one inch shorter than his left, and he is unable to fully straighten it.
+Daley's right arm was one inch shorter than his left, and he was unable to fully straighten it.
 It is often rumoured that Daley was born naturally right-handed but developed polio as a child, "withering" his right arm.
-In fact Daley was born left-handed and his right arm and side are healthy.
+In fact Daley was born left-handed and his right arm and side were healthy.
 He did suffer temporary paralysis to his right arm after birth due to forceps pinching a nerve.
 However, massage and exercise restored the limb to health.
 Daley's mother, Mrs. E.G. Petzoldt, once said, "No one wanted a baby more than I did.
 But Buddy was so crippled I didn't want him to live."
-Although he could barely raise it high enough to comb his hair, Daley himself says that he has been living with it all his life without feeling handicapped a bit.
+Although he could barely raise it high enough to comb his hair, Daley himself said that he has been living with it all his life without feeling handicapped a bit.
 In fact, Daley served as a fifth infielder, was competitive as a batter, shot golf in the low 80s, and was a proficient fisherman.